 - I’d suggest using a pan with a large lip if you are going to add several other items

-- We set the oven to 400 for half the time, and then dropped it down to 350 to finish cooking
+- We baked at this temp. for half the time.
+Then we dropped it down to 350 to finish cooking.

 - 8-12 pounds = 1 hour turkey